 Debt and return pursuit: Landfill Tax (LT): Who is liable to pay the debt?
-The registered person
+The registered and unregistered person

 Most of the debts reported for civil recovery action will be LT debts of a person registered for LT as a

 - sole proprietor